-EARNED SICK TIME (EST) LAW (MASSACHUSETTS)
+Earned Sick Time (EST) Law (Massachusetts)

 The Massachusetts earned sick time (EST) law affects all Massachusetts employers.
 Businesses with 11 or more employees must offer up to 40 hours of paid sick time per benefit year.
-Businesses with fewer than 11 employees will be required to offer up to 40 hours of unpaid time to workers each benefit year.
-A benefit year is any consecutive 12 month period of time determined by the employer, including calendar year, fiscal year, tax year, or year based on date of hire.
+Businesses with fewer than 11 employees will be required to offer up to 40 hours of unpaid time to workers each calendar year.
 The regulations state what criteria an employer must use to determine whether or not it has 11 employees or more.
-To be eligible to use accrued earned sick time, an employee must have worked at least 90 days for the employer.
+Employees begin earning sick leave as of the first day of employment, but to be eligible to use earned sick time, an employee must have worked at least 90 days for the employer.